Large-Guy/Nitrogen/docs/spec.md

  - **string**: unsure how this will be defined.

 ### 3.2 Pointer and Reference Types
- - T*: Non-nullable pointer of type T. A "reference."
+ - T*: Non-nullable owning pointer of type T. A "reference."
 It must be assigned before it is used, this should be enforced by the compiler.
 Once assigned, the underlying pointer **cannot** change.
- - T*?: Nullable pointer of type T. A true pointer.
+ - T*?: Nullable owning pointer of type T. A true pointer.
 Cannot by itself be read or written to, a null check is required first.
+ - T&: Non-nullable borrower, these are mutable, but they do not OWN the memory it's pointing to.
+ - T&?: Nullable borrower, these are borrowed values that may not actually exist.
+A null check is required to access it.

 example:
 ```c++